robotology-legacy/codyco-superbuild/README.md

 ###`main`

 The `main` component contains executable software developed by the CoDyCo consortium, for example YARP modules, Simulink models or Lua scripts.

 The projects downloaded in the `main` component are:

 * `WBI-Toolbox`: Simulink Toolbox for rapid prototyping of Whole Body Robot Controllers [Project Page](https://github.com/robotology-playground/WBI-Toolbox)
 * `codyco-modules`: YARP modules and controllers developed within the European Project CoDyCo [Project Page](https://github.com/robotology/codyco-modules)
 * `ocra-wbi-plugins`: Interface between the whole-body controller libraries developed at ISIR and and WBI [Project Page](https://github.com/ocra-recipes/ocra-wbi-plugins).
-Depends on the `ocra-core` libraries which can be found [here](https://github.com/ocra-recipes/ocra-core).
+Depends on the [`ocra-recipes`](https://github.com/ocra-recipes/ocra-core) libraries.
+To compile these libraries and modules, enable the option: `CODYCO_BUILD_OCRA_MODULES : ON`.

 Update
 ======
 For updating the codyco-superbuild repository it is possible to just fetch the last changes using the usual git command:
 ~~~
 git pull